llvm/circt/docs/Dialects/Comb/RationaleComb.md

 TODO: describe why we have divu/divs but not addu/adds, and not sint vs uint.

+### Binary (2-State) logic optional per operation

+To keep the interpretation of comb operators local to the dialect, each operation where it matters has an optional flag to indicate it's semantics need only preserve binary (2-state) behavior.
+Some users might want to preserve verilog or VHDL behavior, which by default comb operators will.
+Other users don't care about these behaviors (either by analysis, design, or semantics of the front-end language).
+These users can opt into common binary optimizations on the comb dialect.

+This is done so as to not make the operations in comb type-dependent.

+This is a tradeoff in that comb operations are either 2-state or the union of common backend language weirdness.
+This could be refined in the future.

 ### No implicit extensions of operands

 Verilog and many other HDL's allow operators like `+` to work with